Trushar2411/qualitative-analysis-robotic-signal-components-ilp/Popper_Test/Full_18_signals/README.md

-# Single Popper project: 18 signals × 3 relations
+# Single Popper Project: 18 Signals x 3 Relations

 This project uses all six joints and all three signal classes: